Tomcxf/FASTdRNA/README.md

 FastdRNA is a pipeline written in snakemake to handle ONT direct RNA seq database.

+<h2> We have published a handbook which includes more details, please read [FdRhandbook](https://tomcxf.github.io/jekyll-gitbook/) before using it!

 The analysis includes :
 - dRNAmain: a module for basecalling. mapping and transcript count.
 - dRNAtail: a module for RNA poly(A) length estimate.